SecureWatermarkforLLM/ESMark/README.md

-# A Multi-bit watermarking for LLMs

-***An Entirely Extracted and Secure Multi-bit Watermark for Large Language Models.***
+# An Entirely Extracted and Secure Multi-bit Watermark for Large Language Models.

 ### Datasets